alexcaulfield/setlistify/README.md

 ### Current Features
 * Autocomplete for artists
 * Create Playlists based on an artist's previous concert setlist right on your Spotify account!
+* Select artist playlist based on location, date, and concert length

 ### Future Features
 * View upcoming shows in your area for that artist